robertkarajev/Mobility-Control-Center/Setup_raspberry/README.md

 7. Choose the option to select available drivers from your computer.
 8. In this option you'll get multiple certificate to choose from, choose the oldest certificate (from 200X).
 9. Replug the usb, connect through PuTTY, select COM.
-10. Write the COM where the Raspberry Pi is connected to and fill it at COM with 115200 as baud rate (speed field).\
+10. Write the COM where the Raspberry Pi is connected to and fill it at COM with 115200 as baud rate (speed field). \
 Example :

 ![alt text](https://i.stack.imgur.com/XgR6I.png)

 ## Testing
 To check the correct setup, use wiegand_read_v3.py.
 This script will return id of the card in hexdecimal by executing run() in the module.

 ### Requirements for testing

+**Hardware**

-Either use one of these Wiegand readers or use another RFID scanner
+Either use one of these Wiegand readers or use another RFID scanner \
 * Wiegand 26bits 125kHz ( https://benselectronics.nl/wiegand-26-bit-rfid-long-distance-reader.-125khz/ )
 * Wiegand 34bits 13.56MHz( https://benselectronics.nl/wiegand-34-bit-rfid-reader.-13.56-mhz/)

-** RFID tags can only be used for the corresponding frequency**
+**RFID tags can only be used for the corresponding frequency**
 * RFID tags 125kHz/13.56MHz
 * Raspberry Pi 3b or newer (pin layout may differ with newer versions)
+* Jumpercables
+* Powersupply 9V - 12V

+**Software**

 * Python 3.X or newer version
 * Python packages
 ** Internet connection is needed to update the raspberry pi**